1375 Olive St, Apt 502

 Entries on "Architecture," "Modernity," "Heterotopias," "Architectonic," "Striated/Smooth Space" for the Edinburgh Dictionary of Continental Philosophy, forthcoming.

-"Authenticity with Teeth: Positing Process," forthcoming in a book, Philosophical Romanticism;
+"Authenticity with Teeth: Positing Process," Philosophical Romanticism Routledge, 2006, pp.

 "Impure Postmodernity - Philosophy Today," preface to the Chinese translation of The Critique of Pure Modernity.

-"The Logic of Language Change," Presidential Address for the Hegel Society of America, forthcoming in a volume from SUNY Press.
+"The Logic of Language Change," Presidential Address for the Hegel Society of America, Hegel and Language, SUNY Press, 2006, pp. 179-195.

 "Coming Down from the Trees: Metaphysics and the History of Classification," Continental Philosophy Review, vol. 35, no. 2, June 2002, 161-183